wesleyyuen/Night-Parade/README.md

-# Night-Parade-Remake
+# Night-Parade
-A 2D Metroidvania remake of a previous game, set in the Yokai World, inspired by Hollow Knight and Studio Ghibli.
+A 2D adventure set in the Yokai World, inspired by Hollow Knight and Studio Ghibli.

 Link to Demo Video:
 https://www.youtube.com/watch?v=arpAAmBUDAc